-Before it can rank your website, Google has to go through its pages of content (crawl it) and then index this information in its database.
-Anything technically suboptimal about your site might make this process more difficult, which will negatively affect your SEO efforts.
-Fortunately, there are SEO tools available that can help you assess your site’s crawl ability and indexability and show you what technical areas you need to improve.
+Before it can rank your website, Google has to go through its content pages (crawl it) and then index this information in its database.
+Anything technically suboptimal about your site might make this process more difficult, negatively affecting your SEO efforts.
+Fortunately, SEO tools are available that can help you assess your site’s crawl ability and indexability and show you what technical areas you need to improve.

 Your website being mobile-friendly has been a ranking factor on Google for many years now.
 Your website needs to be coded in a way that it will be responsive.
-This simply means that it automatically optimizes its appearance and functionality for whatever device the visitor is using to access it.
+This means that it automatically optimizes its appearance and functionality for whatever device the visitor uses to access it.

 Make Your Website Secure

 Making your website secure will give it a ranking boost.
 It may only be a small boost, but in today’s competitive digital environment, you’ll need every edge you can get.
 Beyond its importance to technical SEO, potential customers also want to see “HTTPS” at the beginning of any website address they might be doing business on.
-With the “S” in there meaning secure, it will give them confidence that their personal or financial data won’t be intercepted by a third party.
+The “S” in their meaning secure will give them confidence that a third party won’t intercept their personal or financial data.

 Add an XML Sitemap